chandrabca22/C_Programs/README.md

 Que 9.
 Write a program to read length and breadth to calculate area and perimeter of that rectangle.

 Que 10.
 Write a program to read the radius of a sphere and calculate area and volume of that sphere.

+Que 11.
+Write a program to read a number and check that the number is even or odd.